Tyrrrz/Contextual/Readme.md

 }
 ```

-Although resolving services as shown above may remind you of the [_service locator_](https://en.wikipedia.org/wiki/Service_locator_pattern) anti-pattern, there is an important difference.
-When using contexts, the dependency container is not shared globally, but is instead isolated within a scope local to a specific operation.
+Although resolving services as shown above may remind you of the [_service locator_](https://en.wikipedia.org/wiki/Service_locator_pattern) anti-pattern, an important difference is that the container here is isolated within a specific scope, which prevents it from being shared globally.

 #### Using contexts to track recursion